Specifically BeeWalk-focused FAQ: for general bumblebee-related questions, go here

 Zoom in to your location (use the mouse scroll wheel or the slider on the left of the map)

 Each transect is represented by a blue square, and if you zoom in far enough you can see the route

 How can I be sure what habitat type I have on my transect?
-Use the Habitat and Landuse guidance form to select the habitat categories.
-Email email@example.com if you need guidance
+Use the Habitat and Landuse guidance form to select the closest habitat category.
+Email email@example.com if you need guidance.

 There is only one habitat type on my transect, is this ok?
 This is fine, but please break the route into at least 3 sections (this makes it easier for us to know which part of the route you saw which bumblebees in).
 These could be marked by changes in the topography or landscape such as the end of a line of trees, or a change in direction of the route.